Babra Sharif: Modelling and television

-Sharif began modelling at the age of 12; she made her presence felt in a 'Jet' washing powder commercial in 1973 and came to be known as 'Jet' powder girl.
+Sharif began modelling at the age of 12; she made her presence felt in a 'Jet' washing powder commercial in 1973 and came to be known as the 'Jet' powder girl.
 Fair-haired, attractive and intelligent, she soon became a household name.
-In the same year, she appeared in Mohsin Shirazi's television play, which was telecast from a Karachi television station and also in the PTV drama Kiran Kahani, a classical slapstick comedy written by Haseena Moin and directed by Shirin Khan which had Roohi Bano, Manzoor Qureshi, Jamshed Ansari in the cast.
-After a long while, she came back to television in 1992 and gave a performance in Nadan Nadia, a Pakistan television comedy play by Anwar Maqsood.
+In the same year 1973, she appeared in Mohsin Shirazi's television play, which was telecast from PTV Karachi station and also in the PTV drama Kiran Kahani, a classical slapstick comedy written by Haseena Moin and directed by Shirin Khan which had Roohi Bano, Manzoor Qureshi and Jamshed Ansari in the cast.
+After a long while, she came back to television in 1992 for Nadan Nadia, a Pakistan television comedy play by Anwar Maqsood.

-Her appearance in the 'Lux' advertisement with the message, 'Aakhir loag hamara chehra he to deikhtay hain',(Urdu meaning: People look at our face(s) only) took her fame to the top.
+Her appearance in the 'Lux' advertisement with the message, 'Aakhir loag hamara chehra he to deikhtay hain',(Urdu meaning: After all it is our face that people see) took her fame to the top.

 Films

 1970s

-In 1974, Shamim Ara signed Sharif for her film Bhool which was scheduled to be directed by S. Sulaiman.
-At the same time, S. Sulaiman also signed Sharif for his film Intezaar.
-Both films released in 1974 but incidentally, Intizaar was released before Bhool.
+In 1974, Shamim Ara signed Sharif for her film Bhool which was scheduled to be directed by S. Suleman.
+At the same time, S. Suleman also signed Sharif for his film Intezaar.
+Both films released in 1974 but incidentally, Intezaar was released before Bhool.
 Hence, Sharif debuted in the film Intezaar as a supporting character.
-Her another release of 1974 Shama directed by Nazar Shabab and co-starring Waheed Murad, Deeba, Mohammad Ali and Nadeem, was a golden jubilee.
+Another of her films in 1974 Shama, directed by Nazar Shabab and co-starring Waheed Murad, Deeba, Mohammad Ali and Nadeem, was a golden jubilee.